Chrisgth/calorie-tracker/README.md

 Created by Kristupas Jusas (Chrisgth)

-** Loading times may be slow due to the databse being hosted on herokuapp
+** Loading times may be slow due to the database being hosted on herokuapp